LRWyatt801/atlas-low_level_programming/pointers_arrays_strings/README.md

 5-string_toupper.c - write a function that changes all lowercase letter
 		     of a string to uppercase letters
-6-cap_string.c - Write a functino that capitalizeds all words of a string
+6-cap_string.c - Write a functino that capitalizeds all words of a string 7-leet.c - Write a function that encodes a string into 1337